-Since the middle ages, some monasteries, which are communities of religious orders made up of monks and/or nuns, have produced small batches of handmade cheese (and alcohol.)
+Since the middle ages, some monasteries, which are communities of religious orders made up of monks and/or nuns, have produced small batches of handmade cheese (and alcohol like beer and wine).
 Some monasteries still do, but these days imitations of many traditional monastery cheeses are produced in cheese factories.
 Whether a certain type of cheese is still made by the hands of a religious order, or it's merely an imitation of a cheese that was once truly made in a monastery, these types of cheeses are known as a monastery, trappist or monk cheeses.

 Characteristics of Monastery Cheese